gemc/clas12Tags_old/README.md

 1. create new tag dir
 2. cp experiments and gcard form old tag to keep track of new changes
-2. change gcard to point to new location
+3. make links from ../gcards
-3. change environment.csh to point to the new tag
+4. change environment.csh to point to the new tag
-4. copy $GEMC to source and clean up:
+5. copy $GEMC to source and clean up.
+From the tag:

 	- cd $GEMC
 	- scons -c
-	- cd newtag
+	- cd -
-	- cp -r $GEMC source
+	- cp -r $GEMC source ; cd source ; rm -rf .git*
-	- cd source
-	- rm -rf .git*
-	- cd api
-	- rm -rf .git*
+	- rm -rf api ; cp -r /opt/projects/gemc/api . ; cd api ;  rm -rf .git*

 5. change gemc.cc tag to new tag